-Take a trip to Gansbaai, just outside of Cape Town, with your family and friends and embark on a sea adventure filled with fun and a great deal of educational snippets.
+Take a trip to Gansbaai, just outside of Cape Town, with your family and friends and embark on a sea adventure filled with fun and plenty of educational snippets.
 Whale watching may sound boring and something to be left for your parents, but you are quite wrong.

 Gansbaai and Dyer Island: a little history